 The Best Journalism Movie Page Besides This One

-There's a new best journalism movie page on the web, and I'm not just saying that because it mentions my page.
+A great journalism movie page on the web, and I'm not just saying that because it mentiones me.
 Check out the resource page, the book, the excerpts from the book and especially the IJPC Journal.
 In a close third place, and I'm not saying that just because it doesn't mention my page, is the Poynter Institute Journalism Movie Page.
 I only agree with some of their selections.

 The Image of the Journalist in Popular Culture (IJPC),